rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 * Crate name and information for generating `doc/index.html`.
 * Trait implementation list for generating `doc/trait.impl/**/*.js`.
 * Type implementation list for generating `doc/type.impl/**/*.js`.
-* The file may include versioning information intended to assist in generating error messages if an incompatible `crate-info.json` is provided through `--include-info-json`.
+* The file may include versioning information intended to assist in generating error messages if an incompatible `doc.parts` is provided through `--include-parts-dir`.
 * The file may contain other information related to cross-crate information that is added in the future.

-## New flag: `--write-info-json=path/to/crate-info.json`
+## New flag: `--parts-out-dir=<path/to>/doc.parts/<crate-name>`

-When this flag is provided, the unmerged parts for the current crate will be written to `path/to/crate-info.json`.
-A typical `<path to crate-info.json>` is `./target/doc.parts/<crate name>/crate-info.json`.
+When this flag is provided, the unmerged parts for the current crate will be written to `path/to/doc.parts/<crate name>`.
+A typical argument is `./target/doc.parts/rand`.

-Crates `--include-info-json`ed will not appear in `crate-info.json`, as `crate-info.json` only includes the CCI parts for the current crate.
+Crates `--include-parts-dir`ed will not appear in `doc.parts`, as `doc.parts` only includes the CCI parts for the current crate.

-If this flag is not provided, no `crate-info.json` will be written.
+If this flag is not provided, no `doc.parts` will be written.

-## New flag: `--include-info-json=<path/to/crate-info.json>`
+## New flag: `--include-parts-dir=<path/to/doc.parts/crate-name>`

-If this flag is provided, rustdoc will expect `path/to/crate-info.json` to be the `crate-info.json` file containing the parts for a crate.
-It will append these parts to the ones it will render in the doc root (`--out-dir`).
-The info that's included is not written to `crate-info.json`, as `crate-info.json` only holds the CCI parts for the current crate.
+If this flag is provided, rustdoc will expect that a previous invocation of rustdoc was made with `--parts-out-dir=<path/to/doc.parts/crate-name>`.
+It will append the parts from the previous invocation to the ones it will render in the doc root (`--out-dir`).
+The info that's included is not written to its own `doc.parts`, as `doc.parts` only holds the CCI parts for the current crate.

 This flag is similar to `--extern-html-root-url` in that it only needs to be provided for externally documented crates.
 The flag `--extern-html-root-url` controls hyperlink generation.
 The hyperlink provided in `--extern-html-root-url` never accessed by rustdoc, and represents the final destination of the documentation.
-The new flag `--include-info-json` tells rustdoc where to search for the `crate-info.json` directory at documentation-time.
+The new flag `--include-parts-dir` tells rustdoc where to search for the `doc.parts` directory at documentation-time.
 It must not be a URL.

 In the Guide-level explanation, for example, crate `i` needs to identify the location of `s`'s parts.
 Since they could be located in an arbitrary directory, `i` must be instructed on where to fetch them.
-In this example, `s`'s parts happen to be in `./s/target/doc.parts/s`, so rustdoc is called with `--include-info-json=s/target/doc.parts/s/crate-info.json`.
+In this example, `s`'s parts happen to be in `./s/target/doc.parts/s`, so rustdoc is called with `--include-parts-dir=s/target/doc.parts/s`.

 ## New flag: `--include-rendered-docs=<path/to/target/doc/extern-crate-name>`

 Rustdoc will assume that `<path/to/target/doc>` was used as the `--out-dir` for `<extern-crate-name>`.
 This documentation will be copied into the directory specified by `--out-dir`.
 Rustdoc will effectively run `cp -r <path/to/target/doc/extern-crate-name> <current --out-dir>`.

-## New flag: `--merge=read-write|none|write-only`
+## New flag: `--merge=none|shared|finalize`

-This flag controls two internal paramaters: `read_rendered_cci`, and `write_rendered_cci`.
+This flag corresponds to the three modes of invoking rustdoc described in 'Suggested workflows'.
+It controls two internal paramaters: `read_rendered_cci`, and `write_rendered_cci`.

 When `write_rendered_cci` is active, rustdoc will output the rendered parts to the doc root (`--out-dir`).
 Rustdoc will generate files like `doc/search-index.js`, `doc/search.desc`, `doc/index.html`, etc if and only if this parameter is true.

 When `read_rendered_cci` is active, rustdoc will look in the `--out-dir` for rendered cross-crate info files.
 These files will be used as the base.
-Any new parts that rustdoc generates with its current invocation and any parts fetched with `include-info-json` will be appended to these base files.
-When it is disabled, the cross-crate info files start empty and are populated with the current crate's info and any crates fetched with `--include-info-json`.
+Any new parts that rustdoc generates with its current invocation and any parts fetched with `include-parts-dir` will be appended to these base files.
+When it is disabled, the cross-crate info files start empty and are populated with the current crate's info and any crates fetched with `--include-parts-dir`.

-* `--merge=read-write` (`read_rendered_cci && write_rendered_cci`) is the default, and reflects the current behavior of rustdoc.
+* `--merge=shared` (`read_rendered_cci && write_rendered_cci`) is the default, and reflects the current behavior of rustdoc.
 * `--merge=none` (`!read_rendered_cci && !write_rendered_cci`) means that rustdoc will ignore the cross-crate files in the doc root.
 Only generate item docs.
-* `--merge=write-only` (`!read_rendered_cci && write_rendered_cci`) outputs crate info based only on the current crate and `--include-info-json`'ed crates.
+* `--merge=finalize` (`!read_rendered_cci && write_rendered_cci`) outputs crate info based only on the current crate and `--include-parts-dir`'ed crates.
 * A (`read_rendered_cci && !write_rendered_cci`) mode would be useless, since the data that is read would be ignored and not written.

 ## Merge step